 - Building on the support available for individuals to maximise incomes, manage a budget and reduce any debt

 - Making better use of our sheltered housing schemes and community centres to promote volunteering and reduce the isolation of our community.

-Port of Leith Housing Association has a budget of £6,000 to help support local Community Initiatives.
-This budget is also used to assist in progressing projects.
-The application process is simple with a standard application form.
+Port of Leith Housing Association has a budget of £7,000 to help support local Community Initiatives.
+This year this money is being made available through participatory budgeting projects in Leith and Restalrig.

 We also manage a number of commercial lets, including the Restalrig Lochend Community Hub, Dr Bell’s Family Centre, the Pilmeny Development Project, the Buchanan Street Social Centre, The Junction and 33 Dalmeny Street.